Is 7 Hours of Sleep Enough? What Science Says for Most Adults

 Keep your sleep window consistent 7 days a week

-Weekend sleep variation of more than 1 hour creates “social jet lag” that degrades the quality of your entire week’s sleep.
-Consistency is the highest-leverage sleep intervention.
+Weekend sleep variation of more than 60 minutes creates “social jet lag” — a circadian disruption that measurably degrades the quality of your entire following week’s sleep.
+Consistency is the single highest-leverage, zero-cost sleep intervention available.

 04